wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 *   (4) Where an elected Office requires a translation of the international application, the amendments shall be in the language of the translation.

-### Article 42 Results of National Examination in Elected Offices
+### Article 42---Results of National Examination in Elected Offices

 No elected Office receiving the international preliminary examination report may require that the applicant furnish copies, or information on the contents, of any papers connected with the examination relating to the same international application in any other elected Office.

 ## Chapter III
 Common Provisions

-### Article 43 Seeking Certain Kinds of Protection
+### Article 43---Seeking Certain Kinds of Protection

 In respect of any designated or elected State whose law provides for the grant of inventors' certificates, utility certificates, utility models, patents or certificates of addition, inventors' certificates of addition, or utility certificates of addition, the applicant may indicate, as prescribed in the Regulations, that his international application is for the grant, as far as that State is concerned, of an inventor's certificate, a utility certificate, or a utility model, rather than a patent, or that it is for the grant of a patent or certificate of addition, an inventor's certificate of addition, or a utility certificate of addition, and the ensuing effect shall be governed by the applicant's choice.
 For the purposes of this Article and any Rule thereunder, Article 2(ii) shall not apply.

-### Article 44 Seeking Two Kinds of Protection
+### Article 44---Seeking Two Kinds of Protection

 In respect of any designated or elected State whose law permits an application, while being for the grant of a patent or one of the other kinds of protection referred to in Article 43, to be also for the grant of another of the said kinds of protection, the applicant may indicate, as prescribed in the Regulations, the two kinds of protection he is seeking, and the ensuing effect shall be governed by the applicant's indications.
 For the purposes of this Article, Article 2(ii) shall not apply.

-### Article 45 Regional Patent Treaties
+### Article 45---Regional Patent Treaties

 *   (1) Any treaty providing for the grant of regional patents (""regional patent treaty""), and giving to all persons who, according to Article 9, are entitled to file international applications the right to file applications for such patents, may provide that international applications designating or electing a State party to both the regional patent treaty and the present Treaty may be filed as applications for such patents.

 *   (2) The national law of the said designated or elected State may provide that any designation or election of such State in the international application shall have the effect of an indication of the wish to obtain a regional patent under the regional patent treaty.

-### Article 46 Incorrect Translation of the International Application
+### Article 46---Incorrect Translation of the International Application

 If, because of an incorrect translation of the international application, the scope of any patent granted on that application exceeds the scope of the international application in its original language, the competent authorities of the Contracting State concerned may accordingly and retroactively limit the scope of the patent, and declare it null and void to the extent that its scope has exceeded the scope of the international application in its original language.

-### Article 47 Time Limits
+### Article 47---Time Limits

 *   (1) The details for computing time limits referred to in this Treaty are governed by the Regulations.